makexcake/jenkins-ansible-demo/README.md

 ## Description
 The project requires two servers, one for the jenkins machine and the other is ansible dedicated server.

-Terraform folder include terraform file for provisioning an ec2 instance on which the pipeline will configure docker and setting up java-mysql app from the exercises.
+Terraform folder includes terraform file for provisioning an ec2 instance on which the pipeline will configure docker and setting up java-mysql app from the exercises.

 The pipeline includes the following steps:
 * Copying keys and project files to the ansible server